 Fry the prawns with tails removed, and you can turn this into a spicy popcorn shrimp recipe!

-Are shrimps good for you?
+Are prawns good for you?

-Shrimps are a great source of protein, low in calories and saturated fat, rich in omega-3 fatty acids, selenium, vitamin B12, calcium and vitamin E. Hence, they promote heart health, brain function, growth and development and reduce inflammation, risk of illnesses like cancer, arthritis and dementia.
+Prawns are a great source of protein, low in calories and saturated fat, rich in omega-3 fatty acids, selenium, vitamin B12, calcium and vitamin E. Hence, they promote heart health, brain function, growth and development and reduce inflammation, risk of illnesses like cancer, arthritis and dementia.

 A word of caution, though: while prawns are low in saturated fats, they are rich in cholesterol and sodium.
 So eat prawns in moderation and be wary of added salt.
 Prawns are naturally flavorful and tasty, they need less salt and flavoring agents.